 its relative expressiveness as compared to HTML, XML has become a popular

+format for information representation and data exchange.
 To cope with the tree-like structures in the XML model, several

 XML-specific query languages have been proposed (e.g. XPath, XQuery,